 The Foundation for Environmental Education is partnered by some of the world's foremost organisations in the fields of education and the environment.
-These illustrious partners include UNESCO, the UNEP, UNWTO, ISESCO, YMP and Earth Charter.
+These illustrious partners include UNESCO, the UNEP, UNWTO, ISESCO, YMP, Earth Charter, the GAP and eTwinning.

 Recognised by UNESCO as a world-leader within the fields of Environmental Education and Education for Sustainable Development, our strength comes from our members who share our convictions and execute our programmes with great efficiency on a daily basis.
 Hand-picked by FEE for their dedication and outstanding ability, it is these local organisations who make FEE the community-focused entity that it is today.